materialsvirtuallab/nano266/labs/lab2/README.md

 In practice, only energy differences have physical meaning.
 Let us now investigate the convergence of energy differences with respect to energy cutoff and *k*-points.
-For this exercise, let's compute the energy difference between silicon structures at two lattice parameters.
-You can calculate the energies of silicon the experimental lattice parameter (10.26 bohr), and at 10.30 Bohr, and take the difference between the two.
+For this exercise, compute the energy difference between silicon structures at two lattice parameters.
+You can calculate the energies of silicon the experimental lattice parameter (10.26 Bohr), and at 10.30 Bohr, and take the difference between the two.
 Do a convergence study for both the energy cutoff and the *k*-point grid.
 Record all relevant parameters such as the lattice constant, *k* -points, and so on.
 A good energy difference